alternetsoft/AlternetUI/Documentation/Alternet.UI.Documentation/apidoc/GroupBox-remarks.md

 ![GroupBox on Linux](images/groupbox-linux.png)
 ***

-Set <xref:Alternet.UI.Control.Title> property to specify the title text displayed on the control.
+Set <xref:Alternet.UI.AbstractControl.Title> property to specify the title text displayed on the control.